India: 'Auction' of Muslim women on apps reveals widespread online abuse | DW | 10.01.2022

 Delhi police have also arrested Aumkareshwar Thakur, the man believed to be responsible for the first app — Sulli Deals — another pejorative term for Muslim women.
 The app too created an online auction, describing its targets as "deal of the day."

-Indian news outlet The Wire reported on Thursday that the app Tek Fog is used by users to "amplify right-wing propaganda to a domestic audience," and claimed the app had links to the BJP.

-Journalist Arfa Khanum Sherwani on Sunday released a list of prominent female voices from various faiths, including Hindus, who have been targeted and threatened by Tek Fog.
+Journalist Arfa Khanum Sherwani then released on Sunday a list of prominent female voices from various faiths, including Hindus, who have been targeted and threatened by Tek Fog.

 The ruling party and Prime Minister Narendra Modi have not released a formal statement on the matter so far.